 Riverside Alimony Lawyer

 When a couple marries, they agree to care and provide for one another.
-In the case of a divorce, this duty is continued for a length of time depending on the duration of the marriage.
-The support amount, if any, will be based off of many factors rather than just the parties' respective incomes and standards of living while married.
+In the case of a divorce, this obligation may extend for a certain length of time according to California law and the duration of the marriage.
+The support amount — often referred to as alimony or spousal support — is determined using a variety of factors.
+These involve much more than just the income and standard of living established during the marriage.

 Types of Spousal Support Orders in Riverside